CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/ambient_music/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
-<div class="column">Entity that allows to play sounds, designed to play music clips which volume can be adjusted in option menu (with 'Music Volume' slider), separately from normal game audio effects.
+<div class="column entityentry" markdown="1">Entity that allows to play sounds, designed to play music clips which volume can be adjusted in option menu (with 'Music Volume' slider), separately from normal game audio effects.
 Audio played with this entity are not affected by it's position.</div>
 </div>
 </div>
 ###Keyvalues